-The Career, Mentoring and Professional Development Center (CMPDC), located in the Ceddia Union Building (CUB 108), provides student/alumni-centered career engagement programs, experiences, and learning opportunities to assist students to develop and achieve personal and professional goals.
-The Center implements career, internship, and mentoring engagement program initiatives through employer and alumni collaboration, as well as, outreach on and off the university campus to foster partnerships.
+The Career, Mentoring, and Professional Development Center (CMPDC), located in the Ceddia Union Building (CUB 108), provides career development and design programs as well as work-based experiential learning opportunities that assist students and alumni in developing and achieving their personal and professional goals.

-The Center provides resources in exploring career options, organizing job/internship search programs such as preparing a resume, cover letter, and interview skills.
-In addition, the CMPDC provides students with career and employer information opportunities through Ship Career Connection, which lists on/off campus opportunities, internships, and career events.
+The Career Center provides resources that help students and alumni explore career options, organize job and internship search programs, and participate in career readiness programming.
+Career readiness programs include preparing a resume and a cover letter, developing interview skills, and creating professional social media profiles.
+In addition, the Career Center provides students with career and employer information opportunities through Ship Career Connection, which lists on and off-campus opportunities, internships, and career events.

-Keeping with the Career, Mentoring, and Professional Development Center's commitment to meet students' schedules and needs, the Center conducts express hours, hosts workshops on any career related topic, performs outreach programs for classes and organizations, hosts appointments, and holds evening hours.
-We are here to help students!
-Give the CMPDC a call at (717) 477-1484, email at career@ship.edu, or stop by the office for more information.
-Visit our website at https://www.ship.edu/career/.
+The Career Center conducts express hours, hosts workshops on career-related topics, delivers workshops for classes and organizations, hosts individual appointments, and holds evening hours.
+Call the Career Center at (717) 477-1484, email at career@ship.edu, or stop by the office (CUB 108) for more information.
+Visit our website at career.ship.edu.